Cuberick-Orion/Bi-Blip4CIR/README.md

 </details>

 > [!NOTE]
-> The code has been tested on PyTorch 1.11.0 and 2.1.1.
-Modify the requirement file to specify your PyTorch/CUDA versions.
+> Our code has been tested on `torch 1.11.0` and `2.1.1`.
+Presumably, any version in between shall be fine.
+>
+> Modify `requirements.txt` to specify your specific wheel of PyTorch+CUDA versions.
+>
+> Note that BLIP supports `transformers<=4.25`, otherwise errors will occur.

 ## Code breakdown